DevynCJohnson/Pybooster/README.md

 - __GitHub:__ <https://github.com/DevynCJohnson/Pybooster>
 - __Documentation:__ <http://dcjtech.info/Pybooster/>

+This project is a rolling-release.
+The software is stable and suitable for use in other projects.

 The C-libraries can be compiled as Python modules or linked in other projects.

 EzWin is also included in PyBooster.
 Ezwin is a collection of GTK windows.

+SWIG is used to create modules/libraries for TCL.
+Other SWIG bindings are in development.

 Please consider donating to <http://dcjtech.info/> to help development (click the **Donate** button).